G-Research/fasttrackml/benchmarks/README.md

 For FastTrackML we used the standard container image provided by G-research from docker hub, while for MLflow we used a python3.8 image running on linux and started the mflow server by installing the mlflow python package on the image.

 We used the features provided natively by k6 to run the tests concurrently and iteratively.
-For each test on the applicaitons we ran them using 20 virtual users concurrently running 100 iterations on each tested endpoint.
+For each test on the applications we ran them using 20 virtual users concurrently running 100 iterations on each tested endpoint.
 This sums up to 2000 tests on each tested endpoint.

 We run 2 different types suites of tests.
 The first is logging where we test the application's ability to log concurrent requests iteratively and we measure the latency of the application in handling these requests.
-The second is retreival where we tests the application's latency in returning data when queried concurrently by virtual users iteratively.
+The second is retrieval where we tests the application's latency in returning data when queried concurrently by virtual users iteratively.

 ## 4. Usage <a name="usage"></a>